secureCodeBox/scanner-infrastructure-nmap/README.md

 ## Configuration Options

-You can configure this service by specifing the following environment variables:
+To configure this service specify the following environment variables:

 | Environment Variable       | Value Example                |
 | -------------------------- | ---------------------------- |